philbertphotos/osticket-multildap-auth-plugin/README.md

 Features
 ========
- - Multiple domain server support.
+ - Multiple domain and server support.
  - SSL connection support.
- - Login for both agents and clients (can be toggled for neither, either, or both).
+ - LDAP login for both agents and clients (can be toggled for neither, either, or both).
- - Searchs and combines users in both domains into one
+ - Combines users in all domains into one for seamless searches.
  - Creates user accounts and syncs information as needed.
  - Sync accounts in LDAP with user defined schedule.
+ - Syncs all attributes only on users that have change via AD time and date.
- - Maps Ldap attributes
+ - Custom defined ldap map attributes
+ - Keeps track of updated users
  ![Alt text](http://osticket.com/forum/uploads/FileUpload/08/6bb40e0ef6b5739ec010c9f1391a68.png "User lookup")

 Installing